SysBioChalmers/Human-GEM-guide/mkdocs/docs/gem_extraction_old_tINIT.md

-# GEM Extraction
+# GEM Extraction with tINIT (the older algorithm for extracting context-specific models)

-Human-GEM is a generic model of human metabolism, meaning that it contains metabolic reactions known to occur in any human cell.
-The model is therefore not representative of any one tissue or cell type, in which only a subset of the reactions would be active.

-A common approach is to extract the subset of the GEM that is likely to be active in the tissue or cell type of interest, based on a corresponding dataset (e.g., transcriptomics, proteomics, metabolomics, etc.).
-This approach is often referred to as *GEM extraction* or *contextualization*, where the generated model is termed the *extracted* or *contextualized*/*context-specific GEM*.

-## Task‐driven Integrative Network Inference for Tissues (tINIT)

-Although many GEM extraction methods exist, this guide will cover the tINIT algorithm.
-For more details on the algorithm itself, see the following papers:

-1. [Agren *et al.* (2012) *PLoS Comput Biol*](https://doi.org/10.1371/journal.pcbi.1002518) - Initial development of INIT
-2. [Agren *et al.* (2014) *Mol Syst Biol*](https://doi.org/10.1002/msb.145122) - Incorporation of metabolic tasks (tINIT)
-3. [Robinson *et al.* (2020) *Sci Signal*](https://doi.org/10.1126/scisignal.aaz1482) - Recognition of enzyme complexes

 The original (2014) tINIT algorithm is implemented in the RAVEN Toolbox, where its main calling function is `getINITModel`.
-This guide will cover the updated (2020) version of tINIT that is maintained on the Human-GEM repository, called using the `getINITModel2` function.
+This guide is for the updated (2020) version of tINIT that is maintained on the Human-GEM repository, called the `getINITModel2` function.

 ## Retrieve the data